JPBergsma/Export_traj_to_mongo/README.md

 This python script is used for extracting the OPTIMADE fields from Molecular dynamics or Monte Carlo trajectories and to store them in an MongoDB database that is compatible with the optimade python tools.
 At the moment this script is still under development and there is no guarantee that it works.
-Currently only the cartesion site positions are stored as an indexable field.
+Currently, only the cartesion_site_positions are stored as an indexable field.
 The other properties are stored as a constant field.
-The cartesian_site_positions, i.e. the particle positions are stored in a hdf5 file because that field would be too large to store in a mongo DB document.
+The cartesian_site_positions, i.e. the particle positions are stored in an hdf5 file because that field would be too large to store in a mongo DB document.
 I do hope to add support for gridFS in the future.

 The OPTIMADE standard can be found at [https://www.optimade.org](https://www.optimade.org)